I’m not sure Physical Therapy is right for me?

 The number sessions of physical therapy depends upon the injury, chronicity of the issue, execution of home treatment, as well as the individual.
 Each treatment plan is specifically tailored and an estimate of how many sessions you may need will be determined following the Initial Assessment.
 Your progress will be regularly checked throughout the course of your treatment to ensure progress is being made at all times.

 If you happen to be running late, please give us a courtesy call and let us know.
 If you are going to be later than 15 minutes, we may or may not be able to see you (case by case basis).
-Remember, missed and being chronically to appointments late will unfortunately reduce your treatment time and may negatively impact your recovery process.
+Remember, missed and being chronically late to appointments will unfortunately reduce your treatment time and may negatively impact your recovery process.

 Missed appointments are an inconvenience to the clinic and our other patients (we have a long list of people waiting to get an appointment at all times), and generally means that you will require more treatment to recover and result in a charge.